 Grant applications will be submitted using the Academy's online grant submission system.
 No paper copies will be accepted.
-The deadline for receipt of the application and all supporting materials for funding in 2023 is February 27, 2023 at midnight Eastern Time.
-Grant notifications should occur by late April 2023 with funds dispersed by June 30, 2023.
+The deadline for receipt of the application and all supporting materials for funding in 2024 is February 15, 2024 at midnight Eastern Time.
+Grant notifications should occur by April 2024 with funds dispersed by June 30, 2024.

-Recipients are highly encouraged to submit to present a 2024 or 2025 AAA convention poster or educational session once the project is complete.
+Recipients are highly encouraged to submit to present a 2025 or 2026 AAA convention poster or educational session once the project is complete.
 Grant recipients will be recognized in Audiology

-Today in 2023, and they may also be recognized during an honors & awards ceremony at the AAA 2024 convention.
+Today in 2024, and they may also be recognized otherwise within the Academy.
 The Academy also expects a paper submission to the Journal of the American Academy of Audiology once the study is finished.